florianeckerstorfer/Loveboard/README.md

 Loveboard currently uses [Pusher](http://pusher.com) and PHP, but maybe there will be a [node.js](http://nodejs.org/)/[Socket.IO](http://socket.io/) version at some point in the future.

 ## Author

 [Florian Eckerstorfer](http://florianeckerstorfer.com)

+## Demonstration

+You can try Loveboard by opening the [Dashboard](http://loveboard.theroadtojoy.at) and the [Demo](http://loveboard.theroadtojoy.at/demo.php) in two separate windows, position them side by side and clicking the Like and +1 buttons.

+Please note: The demonstration uses the free Sandbox plan of Pusher and therefore only allows 20 connections and 100,000 messages per day.
+If these limits are exceeded, the demonstration will no longer work on this day.

 ## Installation